virgin Siberian pine nut oil and gastrointestinal health

 In these countries, as well as in several Eastern European

-countries, extra virgin pine nut oil has now officially been
+countries, Siberian pine nut oil has now officially been

 What about H. Pylori?
 Isn't it enough to kill this